Commercial EV Charger Installation Melbourne

 Recommended 3-Stage EV Charging Rollout for Commercial Sites

-Stage 1 - Site & Capacity Assessment
+Site & Capacity Assessment

 Includes:

-Switchboard and load capacity review
+Switchboard & load capacity review

-Site layout and charger location planning
+Site layout & charger location planning

-Usage and demand analysis (staff, fleet, customers)
+Usage & demand analysis (staff, fleet, customers)

 Identification of infrastructure constraints